Sydney Electric Train Society

-The Sydney Electric Train Society is a railway preservation society in Sydney, Australia.
+The Sydney Electric Train Society (SETS) is a railway preservation society in Sydney, Australia.
 It specialises in NSW electric traction and particularly NSW electric locomotives.

 History

-The Sydney Electric Train Society (SETS) was established in July 1991 with the aim of preserving Sydney's vintage electric fleet that by this point were colloquially known as Red Rattlers.
+The Sydney Electric Train Society was established in July 1991 with the aim of preserving Sydney's vintage electric fleet that by this point were colloquially known as "Red Rattlers".
 In January 1992, it operated its first tour with single deck stock across the CityRail suburban network, the last of which were about to be withdrawn.